dokku/dokku/docs/configuration/ssl.md

 dokku nginx:import-ssl <app> < certs.tar
 ```

+!!! info
-> Adding an ssl certificate before deploying an application will result in port mappings being updated.
+    Adding an ssl certificate before deploying an application will result in port mappings being updated.
 This may cause issues for applications that use non-standard ports, as those may not be automatically detected.
-Please refer to the [proxy documentation](/docs/networking/proxy-management.md) for information as to how to reconfigure the mappings.
+Please refer to the [proxy documentation](/networking/proxy-management) for information as to how to reconfigure the mappings.

 ## Per-application certificate management